Preset courses: Summer school

 Middle school summer course: Course sequence

-What's in the high school summer course?
+What's in the "High school summer course"?

 High school summer course: Course description